foramsojitra/prep/README.md

         console.log('Some error has occured');
     });
 ```
+### Q : What are the pros and cons of promises over callbacks?
+A : Below are the list of pros and cons of promises over callbacks,

+Pros:

+It avoids callback hell which is unreadable
+Easy to write sequential asynchronous code with .then()
+Easy to write parallel asynchronous code with Promise.all()
+Solves some of the common problems of callbacks(call the callback too late, too early, many times and swallow errors/exceptions)
+Cons:

+It makes little complex code
+You need to load a polyfill if ES6 is not supported

 ### Q : What is an Immediately Invoked Function in JavaScript?
 A : An Immediately Invoked Function ( known as IIFE and pronounced as IIFY) is a function that runs as soon as it is defined.
 ```javascript